abs-tudelft/sbd/doc/manual.md

 2. Could you use a Java/Scala data structure instead of a Kafka State Store to manage your state in a processor/transformer?
 Why, or why not?
     (max.
 50 words)
-3. Given that the histogram is stored in a Kafka `StateStore`, how would you extract the top 100 topics?
+3. Given that the histogram is stored in a Kafka StateStore, how would you extract the top 100 topics?
 Is this efficient? (max.
 75 words)
 4. The visualizer draws the histogram in your web browser.
 A Kafka consumer has to communicate the current ‘state’ of the histogram to this visualizer.